-- Barbara PEZZANITE, The American Museum of Natural History, Central Park West at 79th Street, New York, NY 10024-5192, USA e-mail: bpez@amnh.org - Robert F. ROCKWELL, The American Museum of Natural History, Central Park West at 79th Street, New York, NY 10024-5192, USA e-mail: rfr@amnh.org - J. Chris DAVIES, Ontario Ministry of Natural Resources, Wildlife Research & Development Section, 300 Water Street, Peterborough ON K9J 8M5 Canada - Maarten J. J. E. LOONEN, Arctic Centre & Centre for Ecological and Evolutionary Studies, P.O.Box 716, 9700 AS Groningen, The Netherlands - Randolph J. SEGUIN, Environmental Assessment Branch, Saskatchewan Environment, 3211 Albert Street, Regina, SK S4S 5W6 Canada degraded areas while others remain but display altered behaviours, potentially compensating for the habitat change.
+Barbara PEZZANITE & Robert F. ROCKWELL, The American Museum of Natural History, Central Park West at 79th Street, New York, New York 10024-5192, USA, e-mail: rfr@amnh.org

+J. Chris DAVIES, Ontario Ministry of Natural Resources, Wildlife Research & Development Section, 300 Water Street, Peterborough, Ontario K9J 8M5, Canada.

+Maarten J. J. E. LOONEN, Arctic Centre & Centre for Ecological and Evolutionary Studies, P.O.
+Box 716, 9700 AS Groningen, The Netherlands.

+Randolph J. SEGUIN, Environmental Assessment Branch, Saskatchewan Environment, 3211 Albert Street, Regina, Saskatchewan S4S 5W6, Canada.

+Abstract: Some individuals respond to habitat degradation by dispersing to less degraded areas while others remain but display altered behaviours, potentially compensating for the habitat change.
 We examined the latter possibility by evaluating foraging behaviour and size of lesser snow geese over a period during which their habitat became severely degraded.
 We show that in this now-degraded habitat, adults spend more of their total time in motor activities and less time in vigilance and comfort behaviours.
-Goslings now spend less of their total time foraging and more in comfort and other behaviours.
-While foraging, the pecking rate of both adults and goslings has increased, as have motor and searching behaviours of adults.
-These changes have not allowed the birds to keep pace with the loss of vegetation and the size of goslings has continued to decline, likely leading to a reduction in reproductive success.

-PEZZANITE Et Al.: LESSER SNOW GEESE, DEGRADATION, AND BEHAVIOUR persistent use of degraded salt marsh is probably related to philopatry and will further damage the marsh.
+Goslings spend less of their total time foraging and more in comfort and other behaviours.
+The pecking rate of both adults and goslings while foraging increases, as do motor and searching behaviours of adults.
+These changes have not enabled the birds to keep pace with the loss of vegetation, and the size of goslings has continued to decline, likely leading to a reduction in reproductive success.
+The persistent use of degraded salt marsh is probably related to philopatry and will further damage the marsh.